-- (a) Marketr and Marketc are the capital requirements for the individual market shock scenarios according to the rows and columns of the correlation matrix MarketCorr; - (b) MarketCorrr,c are the entries of the correlation matrix MarketCorr-
+- (a) Marketr and Marketc are the capital requirements for the individual market shock scenarios according to the rows and columns of the correlation matrix MarketCorr; - (b) $MarketCorr{r,c}$ are the entries of the correlation matrix MarketCorr, -

 MarketCorr Interest Equity Property Spread Currency Conc.

-Interest 1 A A A 0.25 0
+Interest 1 А А А 0.25 0

-Equity A 1 0.75 0.75 0.25 0
+Equity А 1 0.75 0.75 0.25 0

-Property A 0.75 1 0.5 0.25 0
+Property А 0.75 1 0.5 0.25 0

-Spread A 0.75 0.5 1 0.25 0
+Spread А 0.75 0.5 1 0.25 0

 Currency 0.25 0.25 0.25 0.25 1 0

 Concentration 0 0 0 0 0 1

-- (4) The parameter A is equal to 0 if the capital requirement for interest rate risk in regulation 62 is derived from paragraph 62(2)(a). - (5) In all other cases, the parameter A is equal to 0.5. - (6) If an insurer has a participation in a related entity, determined in accordance with regulations 130 and 131, the market risk capital requirement of the participation must be determined in accordance with regulation 120.
+- (4) The parameter A is equal to 0 if the capital requirement for interest rate risk is derived from regulation42(2)(a). - (5) In all other cases, the parameter A is equal to 0.5. - (6) If an insurer has a participation in a related entity, determined under regulations 10(1)(a) and 10(1)(b), the market risk capital requirement of the participation must be determined under regulation 41.

-61 Look-through approach
+40 Look-through approach

-- (1) An insurer must assess the economic substance of the market risk exposure inherent in all of its investments, including collective investment vehicles and other investments packaged as funds, by adopting a "look-through" approach as follows- - (a) the insurer must assess the risks applying to each relevant asset underlying the investment vehicle or fund (as the case may require); and - (b) the market shock scenarios must be applied to each of the underlying assets to calculate the capital requirement for market risk. - (2) The look-through approach also applies to- - (a) indirect exposures to market risk other than collective investment vehicles and investments packaged as funds; - (b) both actively managed funds and passively managed funds equally; - (c) indirect exposures to underwriting risk; and - (d) indirect exposures to counterparty risk. - (3) The look-through approach does not apply to investments of an insurer in related entities, which must instead be valued in accordance with regulation 14. - (4) If a number of iterations of the look-through approach is required, the number of iterations must be sufficient to ensure that all material market risk is captured. - (5) If external asset management firms delay publicising the composition of an investment to which the look-through approach applies, an insurer must ensure that it is able to access the information required so that it can identify the nature of all relevant underlying assets. - (6) Taking due account of the principles of proportionality in regulation 54, the full look-through requirements of paragraph (1) may be waived and instead the market risk capital requirement may be calculated on the basis of the target underlying asset allocation of a collective investment vehicle or fund, provided- - (a) such a target allocation is available to the insurer at the level of detail necessary for calculating the capital requirement; and - (b) the underlying assets are managed according to this target allocation. - (7) For the purposes of paragraph (6), homogeneous data groupings may be used, provided they are applied in a prudent and proportionate manner.
+(1) An insurer must assess the economic substance of the market risk exposure inherent in all of its investments, including collective investment vehicles and other investments packaged as funds, by adopting a "lookthrough" approach as follows, -

-(8) If an insurer cannot apply the approaches in paragraphs (1) and (6), the collective investment entity or fund must be treated as equity type 2 in the equity risk capital requirement calculation in regulation 65.
+- (a) the insurer must assess the risks applying to each relevant asset underlying the investment vehicle or fund (as the case may require); and - (b) the market shock scenarios must be applied to each of the underlying assets to calculate the capital requirement for market risk. - (2) The look-through approach also applies to, - - (a) indirect exposures to market risk other than collective investment vehicles and investments packaged as funds; - (b) both actively managed funds and passively managed funds equally; - (c) indirect exposures to underwriting risk; and - (d) indirect exposures to counterparty risk. - (3) The look-through approach does not apply to investments of an insurer in related entities, which must instead be valued under regulation 13(19). - (4) If a number of iterations of the look-through approach is required, the number of iterations must be sufficient to ensure that all material market risk is captured. - (5) If external asset management firms delay publicising the composition of an investment to which the look-through approach applies, an insurer must ensure that it is able to access the information required so that it can identify the nature of all relevant underlying assets. - (6) Taking due account of the principles of proportionality in regulation 8, the full look-through requirements of paragraph (1) may be waived and instead the market risk capital requirement may be calculated on the basis of the target underlying asset allocation of a collective investment vehicle or fund, provided, - (a) such a target allocation is available to the insurer at the level of detail necessary for calculating the capital requirement; and - (b) the underlying assets are managed according to this target allocation. - (7) For the purposes of paragraph (6), homogeneous data groupings may be used, provided they are applied in a prudent and proportionate manner. - (8) If an insurer cannot apply the approaches in paragraphs (1) and (6), the collective investment entity or fund must be treated as equity type 2 in the equity risk capital requirement calculation in regulation 45.